 Watch the World’s Largest Urban Bat Colony Emerge

-Texas’ remarkable natural beauty is always a part of everyday life in Austin, with no example more profound than the Congress Bridge bat colony.
-From mid-March until the end of fall, about 1.5 million bats take up residence in the crevasses under the bridge.
+TCongress Bridge bat colony.
+From mid-March until the mid-October, about 1.5 million bats take up residence in the crevasses under the bridge.
 Many emerge to feed at dusk, providing one of the most spectacular sights you’ll find anywhere in Texas.
 To see it for yourself, find a spot on top of the bridge, in the Statesman Bat Observation Center, or from the Butler Trail on the north and south banks of the Colorado River.
-You can also enjoy the view from the water in a kayak or a special river cruise offered by one of the local operators.
+You can also enjoy the view from the water in a kayak or a special river cruise offered by one of the local operators.exas’ remarkable natural beauty is always a part of everyday life in Austin, with no example more profound than the

 Snap a Selfie at the Pennybacker Bridge

 The iron arch of Austin’s Pennybacker Bridge is a popular landmark for locals, and not just because of how distinct it is.
 Hike up the trails on either side of Highway 360 on the north side of the Colorado River and you’ll be treated to one heck of a view.
 Make sure to bring sturdy tennis shoes and a camera, as the journey is short but challenging.
 Once you get to the top, take a selfie with the bridge and the river in the background and pause to gaze out at the surrounding hills and the downtown skyline in the distance.